 The Step 1 exam contains application questions.
 These questions test whether the medical student can apply clinical concepts learned in class to different clinical circumstances.

-Score high on the USMLE Step 1 by applying proven test-taking strategies taught by board-certified physician instructors.
-Continuous enrollment accepted on MedSmarter’s Suwanee, GA campus.
+Score high on Step 1 by applying proven test-taking strategies taught by board-certified physician instructors.
+Continuous enrollment is accepted on MedSmarter’s Suwanee, GA campus.
 Small class sizes.
 6-7-week comprehensive review course.

 Click the button below for more details.